-The first known asteroid from interstellar space has been observed and measured, and the object is exceptionally weird, reports Phys.org.
+The first known asteroid from interstellar space has been observed and measured, and the object is exceptionally weird, according to the European Southern Observatory.

-Not only is this asteroid the first known interstellar object discovered to pass through our solar system, but its shape and appearance seems to defy all expectations.
-It's dark reddish in color and appears highly elongated; cigar-shaped.
-In fact, its shape harkens back to the movie "Star Trek IV: The Voyage Home," where Capt.
+Not only is this asteroid the first-known interstellar object discovered to pass through our solar system, but its shape and appearance seems to defy all expectations.
+It's dark reddish in color and appears highly elongated, even cigar-shaped.
+In fact, its shape harkens back to the movie "Star Trek IV: The Voyage Home," in which Capt.
 Kirk and crew head back to Earth only to discover that a nefarious cigar-shaped object has entered the solar system, broadcasting the sounds of humpback whales, and is threatening to destroy the planet.

 "We had to act quickly," explained team member Olivier Hainaut from European Southern Observatory in Garching, Germany, about discovering the object's rapid escape trajectory. "'Oumuamua had already passed its closest point to the Sun and was heading back into interstellar space."

 Researchers surmised that 'Oumuamua's dark, red color is indicative of a high metal content that has been irradiated from cosmic rays over the course of millions of years.
 Since the object has probably been wandering the Milky Way unattached to any solar system for so long, its origin is extremely difficult — perhaps impossible — to pinpoint.

 An asteroid or a comet?

 Some scientists initially thought the object might be a comet.
 Comets differ from asteroids because they are comprised of ice, dust and rock while asteroids have metal instead of ice.
 Researchers from Queen's University in Belfast (QUB), Ireland, noticed 'Oumuamua reflected sunlight and is similar to icy objects in space that have a dry crust, meaning there may be the presence of water.